MCHbest. NPM 1: Well-Woman Visit

 Outcome.
 Percent of women with a past year preventive visit.
 For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.

 Examples from the Field.
-There are currently 0 ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
+Access descriptions of ESMs that use this strategy directly or intervention components that align with this strategy.
+You can use these ESMs to see how other Title V agencies are addressing the NPM.

 Sample ESMs.
-Using the strategy “Increase access and visibility to clinics that offer extended hours of service within close proximity to MCH populations,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Increase access and visibility to clinics that offer extended hours of service within close proximity to MCH populations,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework:

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).